ztzeng/data-science-interview-questions-and-answers/README.md

 ![alt text](images/precision-recall.jpg)

-ROC curve represents a relation between sensitivity (RECALL) and specificity(NOT PRECISION) and is commonly used to measure the performance of binary classifiers.
+ROC curve represents a relation between TPR (True positive rate, aka Sensitivity)/ TNR (True negative rate, aka Specificity) and is commonly used to measure the performance of binary classifiers.
 However, when dealing with highly skewed datasets, [Precision-Recall (PR)](http://pages.cs.wisc.edu/~jdavis/davisgoadrichcamera2.pdf) curves give a more representative picture of performance.
-Remember, a ROC curve represents a relation between sensitivity (RECALL) and specificity(NOT PRECISION).
-Sensitivity is the other name for recall but specificity is not PRECISION.

-Recall/Sensitivity is the measure of the probability that your estimate is 1 given all the samples whose true class label is 1.
-It is a measure of how many of the positive samples have been identified as being positive.
-Specificity is the measure of the probability that your estimate is 0 given all the samples whose true class label is 0.
-It is a measure of how many of the negative samples have been identified as being negative.

-PRECISION on the other hand is different.
-It is a measure of the probability that a sample is a true positive class given that your classifier said it is positive.
-It is a measure of how many of the samples predicted by the classifier as positive is indeed positive.
-Note here that this changes when the base probability or prior probability of the positive class changes.
-Which means PRECISION depends on how rare is the positive class.
-In other words, it is used when positive class is more interesting than the negative class.

-* Sensitivity also known as the True Positive rate or Recall is calculated as, `Sensitivity = TP / (TP + FN)`.
+* Sensitivity is calculated as,
+`Sensitivity = TP / (TP + FN)`.
 Since the formula doesn’t contain FP and TN, Sensitivity may give you a biased result, especially for imbalanced classes.
 In the example of Fraud detection, it gives you the percentage of Correctly Predicted Frauds from the pool of Actual Frauds pool of Actual Non-Frauds.
-* Specificity, also known as True Negative Rate is calculated as, `Specificity = TN / (TN + FP)`.
+* Specificity, is calculated as,
+`Specificity = TN / (TN + FP)`.
 Since the formula does not contain FN and TP, Specificity may give you a biased result, especially for imbalanced classes.
 In the example of Fraud detection, it gives you the percentage of Correctly Predicted Non-Frauds from the pool of Actual Frauds pool of Actual Non-Frauds

+ROC curve is independent from threshold and irrelavent to class-size.
+When threshold changes from 1 to 0, it moves along the ROC curve from left-bottom to right-top.
+Since we need a number to compare between different ROC, we use AUC to do it.

+* AUC is equal to the probability that the classifier will rank a randomly chosen positive example higher than a randomly chosen negative example

 [Assessing and Comparing Classifier Performance with ROC Curves](https://machinelearningmastery.com/assessing-comparing-classifier-performance-roc-curves-2/)

 ## 6. Is it better to have too many false positives, or too many false negatives?
 It depends on the question as well as on the domain for which we are trying to solve the question.

 In medical testing, false negatives may provide a falsely reassuring message to patients and physicians that disease is absent, when it is actually present.
-This sometimes leads to inappropriate or inadequate treatment of both the patient and their disease.
+This sometimes leads to inappropriate or inadequate treatment.
 So, it is desired to have too many false positive.

-For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery.
+For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam.
 While most anti-spam tactics can block or filter a high percentage of unwanted emails, doing so without creating significant false-positive results is a much more demanding task.
 So, we prefer too many false negatives over many false positives.

 ## 7. How do you deal with unbalanced binary classification?
 Imbalanced data typically refers to a problem with classification problems where the classes are not represented equally.
-For example, you may have a 2-class (binary) classification problem with 100 instances (rows).
-A total of 80 instances are labeled with Class-1 and the remaining 20 instances are labeled with Class-2.

-This is an imbalanced dataset and the ratio of Class-1 to Class-2 instances is 80:20 or more concisely 4:1.
-You can have a class imbalance problem on two-class classification problems as well as multi-class classification problems.
-Most techniques can be used on either.
 The remaining discussions will assume a two-class classification problem because it is easier to think about and describe.
 1. Can You Collect More Data?</br>
 A larger dataset might expose a different and perhaps more balanced perspective on the classes.